josephakpro/Top-5-European-Leagues-Football/README.md

 ## 🎯 Business Objective & Strategic Utility

-Modern football scouting and executive decision-making often rely on fragmented surface metrics (e.g., raw goal totals or possession percentages) that are susceptible to tactical bias and league quality inflation.
+Modern football scouting and executive decision-making often rely on fragmented surface-level metrics (e.g., raw goal totals or possession percentages) that are susceptible to tactical bias and league-quality inflation.
 This repository addresses those challenges by providing front offices with tools to:

 * **Evaluate Managerial Efficiency:** Diagnose systemic issues (e.g., identifying "Sterile Possessors" that control the ball but fail to generate expected goals).
 * **Optimize Scouting & Resource Allocation:** Apply data-driven "difficulty discounts" when recruiting players from top-heavy leagues versus highly diverse tactical environments.